nikkag/email-to-pdf-converter/README.md

 ## Usage

 1. Run the script: `python eml_to_pdf_converter.py`
-2. A file dialog will open - select the directory containing your `.eml` files
+2. A file dialog will open - select the directory containing your `.eml` and `.msg` files
-3. The script will process all `.eml` files and convert them to PDFs
+3. The script will process all email files and convert them to PDFs
 4. A summary will be displayed showing successful conversions and any failures

 ## Naming Convention